Phoenix Care Clinic Team

 My hope is to offer a space that feels steady, warm, and collaborative, where you can strengthen your relationships, break old cycles, build resilience, and move toward the version of yourself you want to become.

-Karlie is accepting new clients on Monday, Tuesdays and Thursdays.
+Karlie is accepting new clients on Tuesdays and Thursdays afternoon and evenings.

-Virginia Monreal, ACU Grad Intern supervised by Bethany Luna, M.Ed, LMFT-S
+Virginia Monreal, ACU Grad Intern supervised by Bethany Luna, M.S., LMFT-S

 I am passionate about providing compassionate, developmentally attuned care to children, adolescents, and their families.
 I strive to create a safe, supportive, and collaborative therapeutic environment where young people feel seen, heard, and valued.
 I believe that healing and growth happen within the context of safe relationships, and I work to foster a space where youth and caregivers can explore challenges with openness and trust.